battlecode/battlecode-server-2017/specs.md

 Noise Towers can also 'attack' in their attack range.
 Their attacks create noise (can choose to create noise in square range of 9 or square range of 36) but deal no damage.

 ### Movement
 Cowboy robots can move to any unoccupied adjacent square if their delay is less than one.
 Using bytecodes adds small fractions to the delay that eventually add up to one, requiring a momentary pause in movement or attack, representing careful thought.
+When a robot moves, its destination square is the source of noise.

 Running is faster (shorter move delay), but creates noise, scaring cows at short range.
 Sneaking is slower but creates no noise.
 By sneaking, you can actually move among cows.